 Chinese history is full of bizarre stories, and the first occurrence of medical hemp is no exception.
 The story begins in a hemp field.
 A young Liu Chi-nu was harvesting hemp stalks when he came across a large snake.
 Fearing the creature, Lui shot it with an arrow.
 Upon returning to the field the next day, Lui Chi-nu encountered the sound of a mortar and pestle grinding, which he followed to the source.
 There he found some younger boys preparing a hemp mixture for their master, the snake Lui had shot the day before.
 The boys told Chi-nu they would not retaliate for the harm done to their master because the snake had insisted that Chi-nu would be a great emperor some day.
 Chi-nu chased the boys off for being foolish.
 The fictional emperor would later find such success with the medicine that upon reaching celebrity, he popularized hemps’ usefulness throughout the land.

 Our products all contain phytocannabinoid-rich, broad spectrum hemp extract and can be delivered right to your doorstep.
-All five flavors of our hemp CBD beverages are delicious and refreshing.
-Better yet, each sparkling CBD soda flavor is vegan, non-GMO, and free of gluten, sodium, and preservatives.
-PCR hemp extract is one of just five ingredients in every sparkling CBD soda can, and you’ll taste that sweet simplicity with every sip.
+Every flavor of our hemp CBD beverages is delicious and refreshing.
+Better yet, all five sparkling CBD soda flavors - as well as Sparkling CBD Citrus Water and Hibiscus Water - are naturally vegan, non-GMO, and free of gluten, sodium, and preservatives.
+PCR hemp extract is one of just five ingredients in every can of Colorado's Best Drinks, and you’ll taste that sweet simplicity with every sip.